 - 1. Increased contracted support was required for the maintenance and post implementation support of the trust accounting system. - 2.
-Although more than budgeted, client expenditures are consistent with the amount budgeted in 2016-2017. - 3.
-Decrease due to potentially recoverable legal services provided to non trust clients, which were previously expensed as incurred, being recorded as receivables in the trust accounting system implemented in 2017-2018. - 4.
-Increased amortization due to the implementation of the trust accounting system in 2017-2018.
+The allowance for doubtful accounts was lower than budgeted due to an improved assessment of the collectibility of receivables. - 3.
+Potentially recoverable legal services provided to non trust clients, which were previously expensed as incurred, are now recorded as receivables in the trust accounting system.

-Public Guardian and Trustee of British Columbia Allocation of Recovery and Expenses by Program Area - Budget (Unaudited) Fiscal year end March 31, 2018
+Public Guardian and Trustee of British Columbia Allocation of Recoveries and Expenses by Program Area - Budget (Unaudited) Fiscal year end March 31, 2019